ghcoelhopsa/scale_s3_benchmark/README.md

 ---

-# S3 Operations Benchmark System
+# IBM Scale S3 Benchmark

 This project implements a system to generate, replicate, and upload files to an S3 bucket, as well as perform benchmarking operations like GET, HEAD (STAT), and DELETE, similar to MinIO's Warp tool.
 The goal is to assess the performance of an S3 server under load.